LorenzoArcidiacono/LetItOut/README.md

 - [ ] make the website responsive for smaller screen in both orientation.
 At the moment it works only for laptop and other bigger screen.
 - [ ] backend to store safely all the messages
+- [ ] delete messages after a period of time
 - [ ] any good idea is welcome!

 Thanks, Lorenzo